-- (a) The 11 highest scoring Bands in each Prelims (22 total), regardless of class will advance; plus - (b) The next eight (8) highest scoring Bands determined from all remaining scores from Prelims 1 and 2, regardless of class will advance; plus - (c) The two (2) highest scoring Bands from each of the four classes from each Prelims, should they not already be among the Bands selected based on criteria a. and b. above, will advance.
+- (a) The 11 highest scoring Bands in each Prelims (22 total), regardless of class will advance; plus - (b) The next eight (8) highest scoring Bands determined from all remaining scores from Prelims 1 and 2, regardless of class will advance; plus - (c) The two (2) highest scoring Bands, from each of the four classes, from each Prelims, should they not already be among the Bands selected based on criteria a. and b. above, will advance.

-NEW FOR 2023: The following criteria used to determine Semi-Finals Performance schedule will allow Bands most likely to move on to perform in Finals Competition, and those Bands being considered for a Grand National Class Championship, the best possible performance conditions.
+The following criteria used to determine the Semi-Finals Performance schedule will allow Bands most likely to advance to Finals, and those Bands being considered for a Grand National Class Championship, the best possible performance conditions.